U-Shaped Garden Bed

 Why did you opt to use untreated pine?

-We decided to use an untreated pine vs. a treated lumber because of the amount of chemicals associated with the treatment process.
+We decided to use an untreated pine vs. a treated lumber because of the number of chemicals associated with the treatment process.
 We didn’t want these chemicals leaching into the soil and contaminating our vegetables.
-This is also the reason why we opted not to line the garden with a plastic liner – I was unable to source a food-grade/safe plastic that was cost effective and large enough.
+This is also the reason why we opted not to line the garden with a plastic liner – I was unable to source a food-grade/safe plastic that was cost-effective and large enough.

 If you didn’t put a barrier down, or line with plastic, won’t the weeds & grass grow up through the soil?

-We opted not to line the bed with plastic or a barrier as the layer of topsoil is so thick (20 inches thick) that the grass and weeds underneath would be killed anyways.
-Weeds however will make their way into any bed no matter how high – the seeds are more often than not carried in by the wind or birds.
+We opted not to line the bed with plastic or a barrier as the layer of topsoil is so thick (20 inches thick) that the grass and weeds underneath would be killed anyway.
+Weeds, however, will make their way into any bed no matter how high – the seeds are more often than not carried in by the wind or birds.
 We made sure to stay on top of the weeds (weeding every other day), which made for minimal work and a large harvest.

 Won’t the pine rot quickly?

 We decided to use pine knowing we would have to replace the sideboards in 2-3 years time.
 The rot on pine is much quicker than that of woods like cedar.
 Pine was more cost effective at the time (almost half the price of cedar).
 When we rebuild in 2 years, we will use all cedar.
 If you are looking for something more rot-resistant (and are not worried about chemicals) you could use treated lumber, plastic, or even cement blocks to build your garden.